papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 And this island has beautiful things on it.
 It has natural resources with which I can build all sorts of wonderful and practical creations with.

 And I am far from alone on this island.

-Far from it.
-Which is very comforting - especially after having been swimming in a huge ocean for a long time prior to touching sand.
+Which, to me at this point in my journey as a developer, is very comforting.
+Especially after having been swimming in a huge ocean for a long time prior to touching sand.

 ## Some Good Neighbors 🎉